 One of the top priorities of any company is to improve cash flow.
 Having cash available for routine payables, growth opportunities, or unforeseen issues is a good business practice.
 Improving cash flow can be an ongoing challenge for businesses.
 Here are some common ways successful companies improve cash flow.

-Startups and growing companies need customers.
-The desire to build a business often outweighs the risks involved with new customers.
-It’s essential to research and ask for references when it comes to doing business with an organization you are unfamiliar with.
+When it comes to improving cash flow, it is essential to research and ask potential customers’ for references when it comes to doing business with an organization you are unfamiliar with.

 Online reviews are a source of information on a company.
 Although they can be expensive, purchasing a subscription to a credit bureau can be a money saver in the long term.
 In the end, you have to get paid for the work your company performs.
 Make sure your customers have the ability and history of paying others in your industry.

-Large organizations have entire departments called accounts receivables, in which trained and experienced staff make sure all work is billed and invoices are created, reviewed, and submitted for payment.
+Large organizations have entire accounts receivables departments, in which trained and experienced staff make sure all work is billed and invoices are created, reviewed, and submitted for payment.
 Small business owners don’t have the luxury of large departments, so it’s essential to do things right.

-Another step for better invoicing is to include any supporting documents related to the work performed.
-These include work orders, bills of lading, tickets, or timesheets.
+For best practices, invoicing should include any supporting documents related to the work performed i.e., work orders, bills of lading, tickets, and/or timesheets.
 Whatever service you are charging your customer for, should have documentation and sign-offs that show a customer representative has accepted or approved the work.

 In the end, working with customers that do not pay on time puts your business at risk.
 If you need to spend your time getting customers to pay, that is time away from the task of growing your company.
 If you are going to improve cash flow, work with customers who are good business partners.